cypress-io/cypress-documentation/source/guides/core-concepts/interacting-with-elements.md

 - {% urlHash 'Ensure the element is not animating.'
 Animations %}
 - {% urlHash 'Ensure the element is not covered.'
 Covering %}
 - {% urlHash 'Scroll the page if still covered by an element with fixed position.'
 Scrolling %}
-- {% urlHash 'Fire the event at a specific coordinate.'
+- {% urlHash 'Fire the event at the desired coordinates.'
 Coordinates %}

 Whenever Cypress cannot interact with an element, it could fail at any of the above steps.
 You will usually get an error explaining why the element was not found to be actionable.